Little Clifton

-Little Clifton is a village and civil parish in the district of Allerdale located on the edge of the Lake District in the county of Cumbria, England.
+Little Clifton is a village and civil parish in the non-metropoltian county of Cumberland located on the edge of the Lake District in the ceremonial county of Cumbria, England.
 In 2001, it had a population of 391 and contained 170 households; increasing to a population of 480 in the 2011 Census with 207 households.

 The village of Little Clifton is 3.5 mi east of Workington.
 The River Derwent is roughly 1 mi north of Little Clifton.
 In 1887, John Bartholomew, whilst writing for the Gazetteer of the British Isles, described Little Clifton as a township of 489 persons next to Workington.
 Workington was, at that time, a district within the former county of Cumberland.